 Cut a 3 1/2 inch square of practice paper and fold a bat using the video below.
-Use plain paper and fold a bat before using your Halloween paper.
+Use plain paper to fold your bat before using your Halloween paper.

 If you need a bit more help or would prefer step-by-step photos, my in-depth origami bat tutorial will help.

-3. Give to your favorite kid friends to encourage reading.
+- Gift for your favorite kid friends to encourage reading

-5. Introducing the art of origami to newbies.
+- Introducing the art of origami to newbies

 Your finished bookmark can be colorful and might induce a laugh or a few ahhhh's.
-The very least is you will have fun making them.
+At the very least, you will have fun making them.

 © 2012 Sherry Venegas

 What a unique craft.
 Pinned to my board "crafts I love."

 An origami Halloween bat bookmark would be a fun fall break activity!